gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This isn't a story, son,"
 the rabbit said,
 a hardness in her voice that hadn't been there a moment before.
-"You stay with your friends and keep outta trouble."
 But then she reached under the wagon's bench seat to pull out a squat wide-mouthed gun and pass it to the young goat.

 "You know how to use this?"
 she asked.

-"Yes'm," Gumption said.
+"Yes'm," Gumption said,
+hoping he sounded more confident than he felt.
 "Point it at the bad guy and pull the trigger."

 Special Blazes shrugged out of his uniform jacket.